hyperonecom/h1-cli/docs/website.md

 ## h1 website sftp

-Connect to website using SFTP
+Connect to Website using SFTP

 ### Syntax